Guide to Caravan Security: Everything you need to know

 Potential for cheaper caravan insurance

-Many caravan insurers will require that you add theft prevention devices to your caravan in order to be insured.
+Caravan insurers may require that you add theft prevention devices to your caravan as a condition of your insurance.
 But as well as this, these methods will act as a fantastic deterrent to opportunistic thieves.

 Hitch locks